Anon-Exploiter/An0n-3xPloiTeR-Shell/README.md

 <h1>An0n 3xPloiTeR Shell</h1>

-<p>I nothing much but just edited the WSO shell and added some extra features in it.<br>Hope You Like 'em.</p>
+<p>I added nothing much but just edited the WSO shell and added some extra features in it.<br>Hope You Like 'em.</p>

 <ul>
 <li>Login Page</li>